Pilot Lyle Anzac Lawson and Crew – 462 Squadron RAAF Middle East |

 As they had no known graves, they are commemorated on the Malta Memorial, which is situated in the area of Floriana.
 It can be identified by the Golden Eagle which surmounts the column, and stands just outside the main entrance to Valletta.
 Please refer to the Commonwealth War Graves Commission website for further details and a photo of this Memorial.

-For reasons unknown, the two RAAF members of the crew, Lawson and Dickson, have their death recorded as 16 March 1944.
-However the four RAFVR crew members, Lewis, Withers, Williams and Worthington, all have their death recorded as 15 March 1944.
+The two RAAF members of the crew, LAWSON and DICKSON, have their death recorded as 16 March 1944.
+However the four RAFVR crew members, LEWIS, WITHERS, WILLIAMS and WORTHNGTON, all have their death recorded as 15 March 1944.
+Reasons for this discrepancy are unknown.

-More information from the A705 Casualty file for Pilot Lawson may be added for later site updates.
+Information from the RAAF A705 Casualty file for Pilot LAWSON may be added for later site updates.
 Please visit again.

 Return to Top